Reinforcement Learning for Feedback-Enabled Cyber Resilience: Resilient Cyber Defense Against Vulnerabilities

-Most of the existing works take humans as an independent component in the cyber system and aim to compensate indirectly for the human vulnerability through additional mechanisms.
-However, we aim to affect directly the human component and consider an integrated human-cyber system.
+Most of the existing works take humans as an independent component in the cyber system and aim to compensate indirectly for the human vulnerability through additional mechanisms. {An alternative way is} to directly affect the human component and consider an integrated \textit{human-cyber system}.
 Due to the unpredictability and modeling challenges of human behaviors, RL and feedback control serves as the tool to determine how to affect human incentives and perceptions effectively and efficiently.
 In \cite{casey2015compliance}, the penalty and reward are changed adaptively through a feedback system to improve compliance of human employees and mitigate insider threats.
-In \cite{huang2021inadvert}, RL is used to develop the optimal visual aids to enhance users' attention and help them identify phishing attacks.
-Developing security-assistive technologies that directly affect humans is in its infancy, and it is a promising direction to explore further.
+In \cite{huang2021inadvert}, RL is used to develop the optimal visual aids to enhance users' attention and help them identify phishing attacks. {In \cite{huang2021radams}, the authors use RL to determine resilient and adaptive strategies for alert and attention management.} Developing security-assistive technologies that directly affect humans is in its infancy, and it is a promising direction to explore further.